Welcome to ✨ Spindle's User Documentation ✨

 Programming Guide

-OR: Returns TRUE if at least one of the conditions are true
+Returns TRUE if at least one condition is TRUE

 🆚 Comparison Operators: